 Alternatively, you should consider soaps which hydrate your skin.

 The general advice being issued by the UK government is to wash your hands for 20 seconds.
-Several politicians and public figures have advised to sing a song such as "happy birthday" or the national anthem if it helps you.
+Several politicians and public figures have advised to sing a song such as "happy birthday" twice to help you determine how long you should wash your hands for.

 While Covid-19 is not a sexually transmitted infection, it is possible to spread the virus through intimate contact.